owlowlyowl/pytest-ditto-pyarrow/README.md

 The following test example tests the result of `fn` hasn't changed by comparing against a saved snapshot of the result.
 This snapshot is taken the first time the test is run; hence, the initial run is not a proper test run.
 Subsequent test runs are compared against the saved result.

 - The fixture, `table` is a `pyarrow.Table` and is the argument to the function under test, `fn`.
-- `fn` transforms the data and the test asserts the result is still the same as the initial (hopefully validated) result.
+- `fn` transforms the data and the test asserts the result of this function in unchanged compared to the initial, hopefully validated, result.

 ```python
 import pyarrow as pa